Wi-Fi EasyMesh Certification Will Allow Mesh Hardware Interoperability

 Mesh networks use multiple routers and satellites to boost Wi-Fi performance across large areas, such as big houses.
-Until now, one generally had to buy in to a single system – one couldn’t use a on the same network as a mesh mesh, for example.
+Until now, one generally had to buy in to a single system – one couldn’t use a Linksys Velop mesh on the same network as a Netgear Orbi mesh, for example.

 Now, looking to drive interoperability standards into whole-home setups that lean on multiple access points, the Wi-Fi Alliance has launched a new program called Wi-Fi Certified EasyMesh.

 According to a new report from PCWorld, the new program, targeted to homes and small business environments that use mesh-style, multi-access point setups, is designed to enable service providers to create those networks using a wide range of interoperable devices from different suppliers/brands.

 “Wi-Fi EasyMesh offers both service providers and Wi-Fi users a consistent approach to multiple AP solutions,” said Edgar Figueroa, president and CEO of Wi-Fi Alliance.
 “Wi-Fi Alliance is delivering a standardized solution to a market-leading product category enabling a strong ecosystem for interoperable, Wi-Fi CERTIFIED devices.”

 It includes easy setup for device onboarding and incorporates network intelligence.
 With EasyMesh, the network will self-optimize and self-organize, says Kevin Robinson, vice president of marketing at the Wi-Fi Alliance.
 The network collects information about the environment and uses it to make decisions about how to optimize the network, he says.